ctrl-alt-dtl/PMA-Labs/Chap3/Lab_3-2/README.md

 ![3-2: Adding IPRIP](Images/3-2-17.png)

 So let's take a snapshot and start making some manual edits to the registry starting with the **IPRIP** substring in the **Svchost** key, we'll add it to the top just to save time.
+Then we can step through and follow the path of execution from there.

 ## Summary